Developing a Time Management Plan for Online Graduate Study

-If you decide to manage your time with an online calendar, enter your study hours into the calendar as a series of recurring meetings so your time is blocked out automatically.
+If you decide to manage your time with an online calendar, enter your study hours into the calendar as a series of recurring meetings so your time is blocked out automatically for the duration of the course (8 weeks).
 Google Calendar is particularly easy to use.

 Sample early bird study schedule in Google Calendar (click to enlarge)